Perception: Closed-loop perception

 The theory of closed-loop perception proposes dynamic motor-sensory closed-loop process in which information flows through the environment and the brain in continuous loops.
+Closed-loop perception appears consistent with anatomy and with the fact that perception is typically an incremental process.
+Repeated encounters with an object, whether conscious or not, enable an animal to refine its impressions of that object.
+This can be achieved more easily with a circular closed-loop system than with a linear open-loop one.
+Closed-loop perception can explain many of the phenomena that open-loop perception struggles to account for.
+This is largely because closed-loop perception considers motion to be an integral part of perception, and not an interfering component that must be corrected for.
+Furthermore, an environment perceived via sensor motion, and not despite sensor motion, need not be further stabilized by internal processes.

 Feature integration theory

 Anne Treisman's feature integration theory (FIT) attempts to explain how characteristics of a stimulus such as physical location in space, motion, color, and shape are merged to form one percept despite each of these characteristics activating separate areas of the cortex.
 FIT explains this through a two part system of perception involving the preattentive and focused attention stages.

 The preattentive stage of perception is largely unconscious, and analyzes an object by breaking it down into its basic features, such as the specific color, geometric shape, motion, depth, individual lines, and many others.
 Studies have shown that, when small groups of objects with different features (e.g., red triangle, blue circle) are briefly flashed in front of human participants, many individuals later report seeing shapes made up of the combined features of two different stimuli, thereby referred to as illusory conjunctions.

 The unconnected features described in the preattentive stage are combined into the objects one normally sees during the focused attention stage.
 The focused attention stage is based heavily around the idea of attention in perception and 'binds' the features together onto specific objects at specific spatial locations (see the binding problem).